veyon/docs/admin/introduction.rst

 .. index:: Veyon Worker

 Veyon Worker
     A helper program started by the server to provide specific functions in an isolated environment or in the context of the currently logged-on user.
-Those specific functions include the demo server for the teacher computer and the demo client on the student computers.
+Those specific functions include the tray icon, the demo server on the teacher computer and the demo client on the student computers.

 .. index:: Veyon Configurator, Configuration tool